-Pork burnt ends are smokey, sticky chunks of pork belly that are coated in a dry rub, smoked until they have a deliciously crunchy bark, and finished off with a healthy glaze of sticky barbecue sauce.
-They have fast become a BBQ classic, and for good reason, but it seems unfair that only those with a smoker can enjoy them at home.
-Fear not, Matt is here to show you how to make your own pork burnt ends at home in the oven, no smoker required...
+Pork burnt ends have fast become a BBQ classic, and for good reason, but it seems unfair that only those with a smoker can enjoy them at home.
+Fear not, let us show you how to make your own pork burnt ends at home in the oven, no smoker required

 Yield: Serves 12